mienaikoe/ziyu/Chapters/1-7-Chapter7.md

 Fajro stirred, uneasy at the sound of his name.
 "Your jundman?" he asked.
 "What's gotten into him?"

 There were sounds of shuffling and shouting as the magistrate fled to call for help.
 I backed away from the door, anticipating some movement, and with a sudden clink the door flung wide and brought Kipnu into the holding cell.
-I ran into his arms, his warmth, and he held me in a way that I so desperately needed in that moment.
+I ran into his arms, his warmth, and he held me in a way that I so desperately needed.

+The magistrate barged in after him.
+"Touching, but you need to leave," he said.
+But Kipnu wouldn't move an inch.

+"Liffa needs a witness," said Kipnu.
+"You can't have a hearing without a witness."

+Fajro moved a step forward, closer to the light of the lantern.
+"Liffa does have a witness," he said.
+"Thi doesn't need you around."

 <!-- left off -->

-"Kipnu.
-Stop this," the magistrate tried to push Kipnu away, but wasn't succeeding.
+the magistrate tried to push Kipnu away, but wasn't succeeding.

 "Kipnu," I tried to calm him, but he didn't hear me.